 An “integrated science” course serves the purpose of a “general science” course covering both the physical and life sciences.
 These courses are “integrated” in that the fields of science are not compartmentalized.
 For example, in describing the physics of light, we show how this applies to the inner workings of our eyes, which, in turn, are sensitive to visible light in great part because of the chemical composition of our atmosphere.
-Both of our integrated science courses (high school and jr. high) have just been recently completed (summer 2017).
-As we are still in the process of developing more biology video tutorials, these courses are currently discounted below our normal “full version” prices.
 Our high school and jr. high integrated science courses each cover the same material.
 The high school level course, described below, is more intensive with longer lessons as well as more rigorous unit exams.
-Listed on a separate page we also have our integrated science “explorations” course appropriate for the junior high school level (Grades 7 – 9).
+You should know that this particular full version course is the most comprehensive of all our courses including biology lessons.
+At a high school pace, this course is reasonably extended over a two year period for a full two years of high school science credit.
+Year one: physics and chemistry.
+Year two: biology, earth science, and astronomy.
+Listed on a separate page we also have our lower level integrated science “explorations” course appropriate for the middle school student (Grades 7 – 9).

-Conceptual Integrated Science, Full Version (Grades 10+) $75
+Conceptual Integrated Science, Full Version (Grades 9+) $165 (A two year course)

 2. Paste the Course ID into Conceptual Academy’s registration page.

-This upper level self-study course collates all 29 chapters of the Conceptual Integrated Science textbook into 5 units and a total of 29 lessons (one lesson per chapter).
-This is ample material for two semesters of study.
-This course, adapted from a college level curriculum, provides a strong and enjoyable introduction to integrated science for the mature high school student.
-Recommended for grade levels 10 and higher.
+This upper level self-study course collates all 29 chapters of the Conceptual Integrated Science textbook into 5 units and a total of 29 modules (one module per chapter).
+This course, adapted from a college level curriculum, provides a strong and enjoyable introduction to integrated science for the high school student when space over two years.
+Recommended for grade levels 9 and higher.
 As with all our courses, performance on our automated quizzes is tracked through a student grade book.
-Video tutorials and reading assignments are complemented by study advice from the authors, worksheets, computer simulations, homework assignments, automated quizzes, and unit exams.
-Included are numerous lab activities that can be performed using materials available within your household or a local discount store.
+Video tutorials and reading assignments are complemented by study advice from the authors, worksheets, interactive simulations, homework assignments, automated quizzes, and unit exams.
+Included are full suite of lab activities that can be performed using materials available within your household or a local discount store.
 This course serves well as a precursor to our Conceptual Physics or Conceptual Chemistry courses, which provide greater depth on a broader range of topics.
-To learn more about this comprehensive Conceptual Integrated Science course, please review its users manual:
+To learn more about this comprehensive Conceptual Integrated Science course, please review its teacher’s manual:

 Unit A: Physics